Fairtrade Customer Reviews

 Avoid:

-• Bleach, as this can cause discolouration which can not be rectified
+• Bleach, as this can discolour uPVC permanently

-• Cream cleaners as these can be abrasive and cause scratches
+• Cream cleaners, as these can be too abrasive and cause scratches, especially on textured or woodgrain finishes

 Customer Testimonials